FelicianoTech/www.feliciano.tech/src/content/blog/october-2018-snap-metrics.md

 it's a (minor) indicator of how large the snap userbase is (or at least growth) as well as how useful a snap may or may not be.
 So here's the beginning of what may be a new monthly series on my blog.

-Here's the snap metrics for snaps I maintain for the past month:
+Here's the metrics for snaps I maintain for the past month:

 <!--more-->